 On this screen you can manage the Tags you would like associated with the school.
 For more information, please see the article, What is a College Tag.
 Also you can enhance the profile for the school by adding a Note.
 Notes provide a simple, yet fast way to build up your own data for a college or university.
 This can be either private (to be seen by only you) or shared (for all of your students to view).
 Please refer to the article entitled College Notes.

 This screen includes the degree programs listed by major based on information from College Navigator.

 The “Student’s" College profile

 When a Student has a college added to their “Suggested College List” or if they’ve added the college to their own, “My College List” within CustomCollegePlan, a new profile is created.
 To access a Student’s college profile, click a school in a Student’s college list.
 For example, if Duke University is on a Student’s Suggested College List, by clicking on the school in the list, you’ll be taken to the Student’s college profile for Duke.
 Once at their profile for a specific college or university, you may begin customizing a profile for the Student.
 You can set the Admission Probability here.
 Both you and your Student can add notes.
-Additionally, you may customize deadline or task information for a Student.
-See the article, Application Deadlines and Requirements for more info.
+Additionally, you may customize deadline or application requirement information for the specific student.